finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 title: Alexa Raspberry Pi Temperature Sensor
 description: How to set up a Raspberry Pi Temperature Sensor
 summary: How to set up a Raspberry Pi Temperature Sensor
-tags: [tech]
+tags: [tech, python]
 ---

-In this article I will share how I hacked together an Alexa connected room temperature sensor using a Raspberry Pi and a GitHub repository.
+In this article I will share how I put together an Alexa connected room temperature sensor using a Raspberry Pi and a GitHub repository.

 > "Alexa, room temperature?"
 >